XIII (comics): The Elusive Treasure and Hidden Agendas

+The Final Chapters by Van Hamme and the Artistic Touch of Mœbius

+Volumes eighteen and nineteen stand as the final contributions from writer Van Hamme.
+Volume eighteen, titled The Irish Version, is uniquely drawn by Jean Giraud—better known as Mœbius.
+This installment features a "story within a story," blending the narrative of XIII with an embedded prequel that is further developed in volume nineteen, The Last Round.
+This clever narrative device not only enriches the backstory but also resolves longstanding mysteries about XIII’s true identity.

+Even though XIII learns who he is, his memories remain fragmented.
+In volume twenty, his desperate search for medical treatment to unlock his lost memories is thwarted by Mayflower Day, a secret organization with its own hidden agenda.
+Their efforts to keep his past concealed hint at even deeper secrets waiting to be unraveled.

 Popularity

 XIII was released in 1984 as a serial in the popular Spirou magazine, and it was popular among Spirou readers.
 The first three episodes were released as a single hardcover volume by Dargaud the same year.
 This continued for later issues, and, by the time of the eighth issue, Thirteen to One, sales of the hardcover had reached 140,000 copies.
 Promotion for the series included a special draw by the French national lottery in 2000 with 1,500,000 tickets and a €13,000 grand prize.

 Translations

 XIII was originally written in French, and it was translated into several languages, including English, Dutch, German, Polish, Swedish, Tamil, Serbo-Croatian, and Italian.